Kentaro Kodama

 Kentaro Kodama (児玉 健太郎, Kodama Kentarō) is a Japanese international rugby union player who plays in the wing position.
 He currently plays for the Panasonic Wild Knights in Japan's domestic Top League.

-Early / Provincial Career
+Early / provincial career

 Kodama has played all of his senior club rugby in Japan with the Panasonic Wild Knights who he joined in 2015.

-Super Rugby Career
+Super rugby career

 Kodama was selected as a member of the first ever Sunwolves squad ahead of the 2016 Super Rugby season.
 He played once during their debut campaign.

 International

 Kodama made his first senior international appearance for Japan in a match against South Korea on April 30, 2016 and marked his debut with an impressive 5 try haul.